Kyriosity/convert-smth/README.md

 This Angular project began in 2020 as a hobby dive of mine into Angular/Typescript.&nbsp;&nbsp;<sup>**_i**

 It's all about making physical values (like temperature, mass) integrated in development and decently looking in UI.
+Most modern languages/scripts have already some built-in, like date, time or, hmmm, currency but they're a drop in the sea.

 So far it's **not an overall solution but rather** a **draft** of **groundwork** for **framework**&nbsp;&nbsp;<sup>**_b**</sup>